 The D.A.S.H. model is designed to catch health-related absences.
 If a student misses three consecutive days or 10 total days, their primary care provider gets an alert.
 The premise is that many absences have underlying health causes, from unmanaged asthma to untreated mental health conditions, that a doctor could address if they knew the student was missing school.

-For homeless students, though, the barriers are more basic.
+For students who are currently homeless, though, the barriers are more basic.
 Delaware passed a mental health excused absence law in 2023 allowing students to miss school for mental or behavioral health reasons without a doctor's note.
 A student who is absent for a second mental health day must be referred to a school-based specialist.
-Whether homeless students, who change schools and addresses more frequently, consistently receive those referrals is not tracked in the public data.
+Whether students who are currently homeless, who change schools and addresses more frequently, consistently receive those referrals is not tracked in the public data.

 What recovery means for these students

 The overrecovery of homeless attendance rates, dropping below pre-COVID levels, raises a question that the data alone cannot answer.
 Did pandemic-era investments in identification and intervention produce lasting improvements?
-Or did the composition of the homeless student population change in ways that made the group's average attendance look better without individual students attending more?
+Or did the composition of the population of students who are currently homeless change in ways that made the group's average attendance look better without individual students attending more?

-The homeless student count rose from 3,275 in 2018-19 to 3,946 in 2024-25, a 20.5% increase.
+The count of students who are currently homeless rose from 3,275 in 2018-19 to 3,946 in 2024-25, a 20.5% increase.
 If newly identified students were more stably housed than previously identified students (doubled-up with family rather than living in shelters, for instance), the average rate could improve even if shelter-based students' attendance did not change.

 Delaware's overall chronic absenteeism rate is on pace to return to pre-COVID levels by 2026.
-For homeless students, getting below 45% is meaningful but still means that nearly half the population misses a month or more of instruction.
+For students who are currently homeless, getting below 45% is meaningful but still means that nearly half the population misses a month or more of instruction.
 Seaford and Woodbridge show that district-level rates in the teens are achievable.
 The 1,772 students who were chronically absent last year will move through the system regardless of whether those models spread.

 Detailed code that reproduces the analysis and figures in this article is available exclusively to EdTribune subscribers.